 The city of Everett wants to criminalize homelessness with a no-sit no-lie ordinance within a three-mile industrial zone surrounding the Everett Gospel Mission, where a couple of hundred people receive meals and resources twice a day.
 The no-sit no-lie ordinance will fine homeless people $500 and cost them up to 90 days in jail if they sit or lie down in this zone.
 This approach isn't serving our community; it's making people criminals for doing day-to-day things like sitting, sleeping, and eating.
 It's inhumane, and it has been deemed unconstitutional. (see more below)

 ARC is once again spearheading signing up the homeless to get their stimulus checks.
 We are back on the streets helping the homeless filer for their stimulus payments 1, 2 & 3.
 ARC is partnering with accountants who are volunteering their time to help the homeless file their 1040 tax returns so they can receive up to $3,200 in stimulus relief funds.

-Behind the scenes of our food and clothes outreach program, we work hand-and-hand with local agencies to get everyone signed up to get a housing voucher.
-Once they get a voucher, we work with them to find an apartment and even help them fill it with donated furniture from the community.
+Behind the scenes of our food and clothes outreach program, we work hand-and-hand with local agencies to sign people up to get a housing voucher.
+Once they receive a voucher, we work with them to find an apartment.

 Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has.
 Margaret Mead